Have you been faithful to your partner? The answer may surprise you.

 - I’ve been a fool all along thinking they were going to come through

-When you allow yourself to believe any of these things about your partner, you have gone from thinking they may have said or done a bad thing to believing they are a bad person, that their desire is to do you harm.
+When you allow yourself to believe these kinds of things about your partner, you have gone from thinking they may have said or done a bad thing to believing they are a bad person, that their desire is to do you harm.

 They will have times where they aren’t sure if they are a good person.

 When this happens, your job is to simply tell them what you know and have always known — that they are good, even if sometimes they don’t talk or act or feel like it.
 And their job is to do that for you.

 But neither of you can do your job if you lose faith in one another, if you stop believing in each other’s good intentions.

 So beyond sex, have you been faithful to your spouse?
 Or when things get tense, do you quickly start thinking they don’t care, and assuming bad things about them?

 Keep the faith.
 The more you believe in your spouse’s goodness, the more you will see it in them.